 The inclusions easily seen under 10x magnification.
 They may also be eye visible or affect the durability of the diamond.

-While most people would consider flawless as their ideal given the diamond clarity chart above, it's important to remember that clarity is graded using 10x magnification and many imperfections are not visible to the naked eye.
+While the above shows that flawless is the best diamond clarity to buy, it's important to remember that diamond clarity is graded using 10x magnification and many imperfections are not visible to the naked eye.
 This means that clarity is a great area where you can save on the budget!

 If you are looking at buying a round brilliant cut, we would recommend any clarity grade SI² or above.